QQI monitors the effectiveness of providers’ quality assurance systems

 - highlight quality activities and their impact during the reporting period; and

 - share good practice and innovation across the sector.
-You can explore case studies drawn from the annual quality reports.

 Quality dialogue meetings